Murchison House Station: History

-Western Australia's first civil aviation fatality occurred near the property in 1921 when two people died when a Bristol Tourer crashed.
+Western Australia's first civil aviation fatality occurred near the property in 1921 when two people died in a Bristol Tourer crash.
 An inquest into the crash was held at the station.

 In 1934 the property was stocked with about 20,000 sheep and 150 horses.

 An Indian prince, Mukarram Jah, the 8th Nizam of Hyderabad, acquired the property in 1972.
 However, his properties and business interests in India declined and/or were misappropriated in his absence, leading to Murchison House being placed in liquidation in 1996.
 Jah left Australia and took up residence in Turkey shortly afterwards.

 The shearing shed was refurbished in the 1990s after it had fallen into a state of disrepair.
 The shed is now used for tourist accommodation.

 The homestead was flooded in 2006 to a depth of over 1 m when the Murchison River flooded; volunteers sandbagged covered the outer walls with plastic to waterproof it.

 In 2017 the property was owned by Calum and Belinda Carruth.
-A small cache of guns was found in a cave on the property by a group of school children playing on a rock formation who came across a metal box containing a 100 year old Browning machine gun and a 30 year old Boito shotgun.
+A small cache of guns was found in a cave on the property by a group of school children playing on a rock formation who came across a metal box containing a 100-year-old Browning machine gun and a 30-year-old Boito shotgun.

 The 141600 ha property was stocked with 200 shorthorn cross cattle and around 7,000 rangeland goats in 2018.